ibm-cloud-docs/watson/endpoints-change.md

 ## Updating your API calls
 {: #endpoint-update-code}

-Applications and API calls that use `watsonplatform.net` will fail after 26 May 2021.
+After 26 May 2021, your applications and API calls that use `watsonplatform.net` cannot connect.
 {: important}

 Update your client applications to use the updated endpoint URL with the pattern `api.{location}.{offering}.watson.cloud.ibm.com` and the API key from the same set of credentials.
 Although the existing API key works with the new endpoint URL until you delete the older credentials, some {{site.data.keyword.watson}} tools might continue to use the old URL if it exists.
 By deleting the older credential set, you reduce the chance that the call does not succeed.